 Why does an organization need ERP?
 Just about every business has numerous functions and processes — customer service, financial services and inventory management, to name just a few.
 It needs a way to get those processes working together as an integrated whole.
 An ERP system makes that goal a reality.
 It provides a centralized repository for information that many different departments can use, plus a suite of advanced functionalities to make daily tasks easier.

-If you’re in the market for business management solutions, you may be wondering how to select the best ERP system for your company.
-The right ERP can make a tremendous difference in your organization’s productivity, cohesion and success, so selecting one that meets your requirements is essential.
-The market contains hundreds of different ERP solutions, though, so choosing the best one for your company may seem daunting at first.
+If you're in the market for business management solutions, you may be wondering how to select the right ERP system for your company and what to look for in ERP software.
+The right ERP can make a tremendous difference in your organization’s productivity, cohesion and success, so choosing ERP software that meets your requirements is essential.
+The market contains hundreds of different ERP solutions, though, so choosing the right ERP system for your company may seem daunting at first.

-Below, we will outline some considerations and tips for how to choose the right ERP system for your business.
+Below, we will outline what to look for in an ERP systems and some considerations and tips for how to select the right ERP for your business.

 Consideration 1: Software Functionalities and Features

-With ERP software selection, the first thing to consider is whether the ERP has the modules and features your business needs.
-Most ERP software can do many things, so make sure the system you choose is optimized for the functionality you need.
+When choosing ERP software, the first thing to consider is whether the ERP has the modules and features your business needs.
+Most enterprise resource planning software can do many things, so make sure the system you choose is optimized for the functionality you need.
 You want your ERP system’s features to work for your business — you don’t want to have to adapt your business practice to the ERP software’s features.

 If financial services are a strong priority, for instance, make sure the ERP system you choose has robust accounting process features like general ledger, accounts payable and accounts receivable modules.
 Additional modules for areas like inventory and supply chain management are nice to have, but only if the ERP software first meets your organization’s critical needs.